 Ameloblastoma occurs in men more often than it occurs in women.
-Though it can be diagnosed at any age, ameloblastoma is most often diagnosed in adults in their 30s and 40s.
+Though it can be diagnosed at any age, ameloblastoma is most often diagnosed in adults in their 40s through 60s.

-Ameloblastoma symptoms include pain and swelling in the jaw.
-Often there are no symptoms.
+Ameloblastoma signs and symptoms include pain and swelling in the jaw.
+Often it causes no symptoms.

 Ameloblastoma care at Mayo Clinic

 - McClary AC, et al. Ameloblastoma: A clinical review and trends in management.
 European Archives of Otorhinolaryngology.
-In press.
-Accessed Dec.
-31, 2015.
+2016;273:1649.

 - Rizzitelli A, et al. Incidence and overall survival of malignant ameloblastoma.
 PLOS One.
 2015;10:e0117789.

 - Payne SJ, et al. Management of ameloblastoma in the pediatric population.
 Operative Techniques in Otolaryngology — Head and Neck Surgery.
 2015;26:168.